dustinfast/aeye_typer/README.md

 This will be accomplished by

 * Implementing the vKeyb [STATUS: **Functional**]
-* Creating data collection pipelines for associating physical mouse-clicks/keystrokes with the users gaze activity [STATUS: **Functional**]
+* Creating a data collection pipeline for associating physical mouse-clicks with the users GP [STATUS: **Functional**]
-* Improving, through the use of machine learning (ML), the inherent inaccuracy of modern gaze-tracking devices [STATUS: Partially Implemented (~90%)]
+* Improving, through the use of machine learning (ML), the inherent inaccuracy of modern gaze-tracking devices [STATUS: Partially Implemented (currently ~90% accurate)]
 * Developing a mouse-click inference model and pipeline, accepting as input the user's gaze activity [STATUS: Not Implemented]
-* Ensuring setup and calibration are intuitive enough to be performed by, say, some other disabled individual or their caretaker.
+* Ensuring setup and calibration are intuitive enough to be performed by, say, some other disabled individual and/or their caretaker.
 [STATUS: Ongoing]

 With this solution in place, a user may then "click" the vMouse at any desired screen coordinate through the use of eye-movement alone.
 "Clicking" a vKeyb button (or combination of buttons) in this way is then equivelant to a physical keystroke (or keystroke combo).
 Rapid typing may then be performed by flitting one's gaze to the intended vKeyb keys.